Coronavirus: everything you need to know about COVID-19

 A coronavirus is a virus which can affect animals and humans.

-As with other coronaviruses, it's likely that this coronavirus can also be picked up from surfaces.
+As with other coronaviruses, it's possible that this coronavirus can also be picked up from surfaces.
 This is thought to be up to 72 hours, depending on the surface it's on.

 What are the symptoms of coronavirus?